Best Hard Wax Beans To Buy In 2019?

 Overall, Satin Smooth is a household name product with a proven quality.
 You have to be aware that there are counterfeit products so be careful buying Satin Smooth products online.
 It is sold in different packages in different markets, but predominantly it is sold in 14 oz or 24 oz

-The Finewind is easy to apply and easy to melt.
+The Kolua is easy to apply and easy to melt.
 You can melt it in a dedicated warmer or simply by using your stove.
 It says that you can easily melt it in the microwave as well but people reported crumbliness and stringy results afterward, but that might’ve been a bad batch since we couldn’t replicate the results.
 In our tests, it melted just fine in the microwave and it was just as easy to apply and remove as it was from the warmer.

-So while it all sounds fine and dandy, there are a few negative reports about the Finewind blue beans.
+So while it all sounds fine and dandy, there are a few negative reports about the Kolua blue beans.
 Nothing scary or enough to put us off from trying, but a few people reported crumbly results after drying.
-That shouldn’t be the case ever since it makes it incredibly hard to remove hair afterwards.
+That shouldn’t be the case ever since it makes it incredibly hard to remove hair afterward.
 Another thing is that it goes pretty quickly and a single bag of it might not be enough for even a full leg application.
 It means that you’ll need to buy quite a few packs in order to do a full legs wax and it might add to the cost significantly.

-The Wookar brand wax beans are usually bundled with their own brand of a kit warmer and it might be a good idea to purchase them together since there is a much-added value in the bundle – there are a few wooden spatulas included, several different flavored hard beans and whatnot.
+The Wokaar brand wax beans are usually bundled with their own brand of a kit warmer and it might be a good idea to purchase them together since there is a much-added value in the bundle – there are a few wooden spatulas included, several different flavored hard beans and whatnot.

 The Wokaar hard beans come in four different flavors – chamomile, lavender, chocolate and original.
 The beans offer a very pleasant aroma, at least it did to me, of course.
 The consistency is rather solid than liquid even when heated up.
 You can use the kit warmer to warm the beads, but you can also heat them on the stove and in the microwave.
 A microwave is usually not recommended for heating as it can break the structure, but if you are really careful with it it might just work.
 We couldn’t find any problems using our microwave, but other people have reported problems with it.